nc14zq/BeverageContainerReturnBin_AudioClassification_Project/README.md

 The system classifies whether an inserted beverage container is a **plastic bottle** or an **aluminium can** using **audio-based machine learning** on an embedded device, then actuates a servo motor to sort it into the correct bin.

-This report documents the full development journey, from initial ideation to final implementation, including the challenges encountered throughout the project.

 ## Demonstration
 A short 1-minute demonstration of the smart BCR bin can be viewed here: